 Putting all of this aside, it did not seem that a chance under Giovanni Trapattoni's Ireland would be coming anytime soon.
 At the time Ireland qualified for Euro 2012 with a play-off win over Estonia, McClean had not even made his debut for Sunderland.

 Martin O'Neill was stressing patience for the player at club level, but his opportunity would arrive eventually.

 The winger made his debut in the 2-1 home win against Blackburn, playing a fairly nondescript 14 minutes off the bench.
 Further sub appearances against Spurs and Everton followed.
-That game at Goodison Park would be the last occasion that season that McClean did not start a game for Sunderland that season.
+That fixture at Goodison Park would be the last occasion that season that McClean did not start a game for Sunderland that season.

-All of a sudden, Irish fans were starting to take notice of a player who had been relatively unknown outside of League of Ireland circles only a few months before.
+All of a sudden, Irish fans were starting to take notice of a player who had been relatively unknown outside of League of Ireland circles only a few months previous.
 After all, our first major tournament in ten years was on the horizon.

 Ireland had used a number of wingers in the qualifying campaign, most notably the likes of Damien Duff, Aiden McGeady, and Stephen Hunt.
 However, the eyes of most supporters were on McClean in the months building up to the tournament.

 Displaying a trait that has become incredibly befitting of Ireland managers over the past few decades, Giovanni Trapattoni was stubborn when it came to his team selection.
 He did not bring in new players easily, preferring to stick with those he knew.